TANG-LAB-WHU/InterpretableDNN_PyrolysisModel/ICC_bpDNN4PyroProd_MATLAB_standalone/README.md

 - Clean up temporary files after completion

 For more details on running MATLAB jobs on the ICC, see the [NCSA ICC MATLAB documentation](https://docs.ncsa.illinois.edu/systems/icc/en/latest/user_guide/software.html#matlab).

+## Error Handling and Workflow Behavior

+Important note about the workflow behavior:

+- The workflow will stop and report errors if any step fails.
+- SHAP analysis will not be executed if model training fails to avoid misleading results.
+- If hyperparameter optimization fails, the workflow will attempt to use the best available results but will stop if no valid results are found.
+- If model training fails (for example, due to a matrix dimension mismatch error), the workflow will stop immediately and will not proceed to SHAP analysis.

+## Error Log Locations

+If errors occur, check the following locations for error messages:

+- Main workflow logs: `output/full_analysis/full_[JOB_ID].out` and `output/full_analysis/full_[JOB_ID].err`
+- Training failure log: `results/training_failure_log.txt`
+- MATLAB execution log: `run_optimized_model_log.txt`
+- Summary file: `output/full_analysis/full_summary_[JOB_ID].txt`

+## Training Strategies

+The code supports two different training strategies:

+1. **TVT (Train-Validation-Test)**: Uses separate validation and test sets.
+2. **TT (Train-Test)**: Uses only training and test sets (no validation set).

+Both strategies are handled correctly by the optimized model script, which includes safety checks to prevent dimension mismatch errors.
+If using the TT strategy, the validation ratio is explicitly set to 0 to prevent matrix dimension issues.

+## Output Files

+After successful execution, check these key output files:

+- Optimization results: `results/optimization/best_model.mat`
+- Best model: `results/best_model/best_model.mat`
+- SHAP results: `results/analysis/full/data/shap_results.mat`
+- SHAP Excel output: `results/analysis/full/shap_analysis_results.xlsx`
+- SHAP figures: `results/analysis/full/figures/`
+- Summary report: `output/full_analysis/full_summary_[JOB_ID].txt`